-St Joseph's provides outstanding Supported Living Services in two locations, Springvale in Cranleigh and Long Barn in Beare Green.
+St Joseph's provides Supported Living Services at Springvale in Cranleigh

 The ethos of our Supported Living Services is to maximise independence, promote skills and support the development of community interaction.

 Our Supported Living Workers ensure they do as much as they can to promote independence of the young adults they are working with; and support them in the development of new skills as well as consolidating existing ones.